Tariq-845/SoleHaven/README.md

 - TypeError: cannot read property of 'innerText' of null
   - FIX: had small typo in JS file so it wasn't reading the correct elements

+- Review form would resubmit after refreshing the page
+  - FIX: add a redirect after submission

 ## Deployment

 This project was deployed via [Heroku](https://www.heroku.com).
 It's a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.